jkhurdan/A11yTraining/CourseContent/A11yChecklist-startfromscratch.md

 Developing a course takes many groups of people and skillsets.
 It is highly recommended that you set up a meeting to talk with at least the following people:
 <ul>
    <li> Office of Disability Services- They can provide you with great insights into how to make items more accessible.
-However, more importantly, they can help troubleshoot solutions to problems you may encounter with students as they have firsthand experience working with them and their other instructors. </li>
+More importantly, they can help troubleshoot solutions to problems you may encounter with students as they have firsthand experience working with them and their other instructors. </li>
    <li>  IT/LMS management- The folks who manage your LMS know it inside and out, and chances are the problems you encounter may not be unique.
 Working with them from the get-go will help you better design your course for all students.</li>
    <li>  Libraries- Libraries are essentially warehouses of information, and librarians have spent countless hours sifting through and collecting those pearls of wisdom.</li>
    <li>  Classroom Support- Depending on the structure of your course, if you are a hybrid course, or fully in-person, be sure to work with your classroom support team to understand what audio options are available, as well as wifi.
 Students who use CART may rely on that connection to view the live stream on their laptops or mobile devices.</li>